quynhdx0305/week1/README.txt

 # Project 1 - *Flick*

-**Flick** shows the latest movies currently playing in theaters.
+**Fick** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **X** hours spent in total